What is the cost of a piano tuning?

-If you play regularly or your child is a piano student, your piano should be tuned once every 6 months.
+If you ‘re a music teacher or your piano is played consistently by piano students practising a few hours every day, you’ll probably find your piano may need to be tuned once every 6 months.

 If you have recently moved the piano or the piano is situated in a part of the house which is effected by weather changes, it should be tuned each time it is moved or in accordance with hot and cold changes.

 Piano tuning and a pitch raise are not the same thing.

 A piano will begin to drop pitch or go flat the longer it is out of tune.
 This means that the average tension level of the strings is not as they should be.
 In order for the piano to stay in tune, the piano tuner must first raise all the strings to their proper tension level or “raise the pitch to A440”.
 Once this has been done, the piano can be successfully fine tuned.

 Even though a pitch raise may take longer than a normal tuning, at Artisan Music we include a pitch raise as part of the cost of tuning.
 Most piano tuners will charge an extra fee on top of the standard tuning price.

 Why are other piano tuners cheaper?

 Servicing your piano is like servicing your car!
 You would want a qualified professional looking after your investment.

 People don’t have to be registered to advertise as piano tuners.
 Be sure that you check the persons qualifications and background.
 Patrick Carre has undertaken training as a piano tuner and has 25 years experience in the industry.
 He is also a registered piano tuner.